Speech Therapy For Multiple Sclerosis

 What Is Multiple Sclerosis?

-Multiple sclerosis is an autoimmune condition which affects the central nervous system.
+Multiple sclerosis is an autoimmune condition.

-At the present time, there is no known cure for multiple sclerosis, however, there are things people can do to help keep symptoms under control, manage the condition, and help reduce the instances of relapse.
+Until then, there are steps you can take to help keep your symptoms under control, manage the condition, and help prevent future relapse.

 What Causes Multiple Sclerosis?